jeffvader84/piHunter/README.md

 ```
 * Watch the log and look for any errors
 * If all services startup properly login to ElasticStack and Arkime
-* Verify data is coming in by going to http://<your static IP>:5601 and http://<your static IP>:8005
+* Verify data is coming in by going to http://your-static-IP:5601 and http://your-static-IP:8005
 * Start hunting!

 ### Winlogbeats